robmasocco/AOS-TAG/ideas.md

 This configures the running thread as a *writer thread*.

+Might have to act in a particular way if messages have length zero, to not disturb *copy* APIs and the like.

 Returns 0 if the message was correctly sent, or -1 and *errno* is set to indicate the cause of the error.

 - *try_module_get*
 - Consistency checks on input arguments.
-- Trylock senders's rw_sem as reader.
+- Lock senders's rw_sem as reader.
 - Check instance pointer, eventually exit.
 - Check permissions if required (flag), eventually exit.
 - *Copy_from_user* into an on-the-go-set array in the stack.